 Based on exam findings, tests such as blood and urine tests, blood pressure, chest X-rays, ear cultures and cytology, MRI of the brain, and cerebrospinal fluid analysis are often performed to rule out dangerous conditions.

 Possible Treatment Options for Dog Vertigo

 Possible treatment options for dog vertigo depend on the reason for the vestibular disease, so it is extremely important to work with a veterinary neurologist to find the cause.

 If after thorough investigation, your dog’s vertigo is diagnosed as idiopathic vestibular disease, supportive care and treatments aimed at reducing nausea are used until the condition resolves itself within a few weeks.

 On the other hand, if your dog’s balance problem is found to be secondary to another disease, the primary ailment must be treated in order for the vestibular symptoms to resolve.

 Contact Southeast Veterinary Neurology to Treat Dog Vertigo

 “Vestibular disease in dogs can be very distressing to both the pet and pet parent, so achieving a diagnosis and initiating treatment in a timely manner is essential,” urges Dr. Christine Senneca, Veterinary Neurologist at Southeast Veterinary Neurology.

 At Southeast Veterinary Neurology, we offer viable treatment options for every vestibular patient.
 Please call us if you notice any signs of dog vertigo.
-We have locations in Miami, Boynton Beach and Jupiter, FL, with a new location coming to Virginia Beach, VA in 2022!
+We have locations in Miami, Boynton Beach, and Jupiter, FL, plus a new location in Virginia Beach!
 Contact our team today by calling any one of our locations or requesting a consultation online.